 GitOps works with the declarative systems cloud native tools, including Kubernetes, often represent.
 A declarative system can be treated as code because configuration is guaranteed by facts rather than instructions.
 When an app’s declarations are versioned in Git, this becomes the ‘single source of truth’ – the crux of GitOps.

 The declaration of the system stored in Git is always the canonically desired system.
-If the production declaration ever diverges from the Git version from which everything is derived and driven (as the single source of truth), an alert is raised.
+If the production declaration ever diverges from the Git version from which everything is derived and driven, an alert is raised.
 If a rollback is necessary, a simple Git revert reinstates the correct system declaration.

 Git’s robust security means SSH keys can be used to sign commits so the authorship and provenance of code is always tracked.